AmrHMorsy/Hyper-Quicksort/README.md

 # Hyper-QuickSort

-This is an implementation of a parallel quicksort algorithm on a d-dimensional hypercube topology using MPI and C programming language.
+This project provides an implementation of the QuickSort algorithm, designed to run in parallel on a d-dimensional hypercube topology.
+We utilize the Message Passing Interface (MPI) for inter-process communication, and the code is written in the C programming language.

 ## Motivation